TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 Since we write our own values for attributes, we need a slightly more flexible system to be able to target specific values.

-Attribute selectors have the same specificty as classes and pseudo-classes (0,0,1,0).
+Attribute selectors have the same specificity as classes and pseudo-classes (0,0,1,0).

 Let's look at some examples for basic usage.